Cacodemon345/VSBHDASF/README.md

-(Project is mostly halted since VSBHDA v1.7 added soundfont support.)
+(Project is mostly halted since VSBHDA v1.7 added soundfont support from this fork.)

 # VSBHDASF
 Sound blaster emulation for HDA (and AC97/SBLive); a fork of Japheth's VSBHDA.